 - Disseminate in a timely manner significant meteorological information on tropical and subtropical cyclones to the NWS. - Provide TPC/NHC and CPHC current DOD requirements for tropical and subtropical cyclone advisories. - Meet DOC requirements for aircraft reconnaissance and other special observations as agreed to by DOD and DOC (see Appendix C). - Provide at TPC/NHC a 24-hour aircraft operations interface--Chief, Aerial Reconnaissance Coordination, All Hurricanes (CARCAH). - Designate CARCAH as the liaison to TPC/NHC.
-CARCAH will serve as TPC/NHC's point of contact to request special DOD observations in support of this plan; i.e., DMSP fixes, additional upper-air observations, etc. - Provide weather reconnaissance data monitor services to evaluate and disseminate reconnaissance reports. - Provide, resources permitting, through the Air Force Weather Agency (AFWA), Offutt AFB, NE, surveillance support with fixes and/or intensity and gale-wind radius estimates to all United States tropical cyclone warning agencies through analysis of satellite imagery obtained primarily from the DMSP system. - Provide NWS with basic meteorological information, forecasts, and associated prognostic reasoning, concerning location, intensity, and forecast movement of tropical and subtropical cyclones for the Northwest Pacific west of 180°. - Tropical cyclone forecasts/advisories are the responsibility of the Joint Typhoon Warning Center (JTWC).
-JTWC will consult with the NWS Forecast Office (NWSFO) Tiyan, Guam, regarding all tropical cyclones affecting Micronesia and Guam.
-Consultation will occur prior to issuing initial and final advisories and prior to issuing any advisory that indicates a significant change in forecast intensity or track from the previous advisory.
+CARCAH will serve as TPC/NHC's point of contact to request special DOD observations in support of this plan; i.e., DMSP fixes, additional upper-air observations, etc. - Provide weather reconnaissance data monitor services to evaluate and disseminate reconnaissance reports. - Provide, resources permitting, through the Air Force Weather Agency (AFWA), Offutt AFB, NE, and the 17th Operational Weather Squadron Meteorological Satellite (MetSat) Operations Flight (17 OWS/WXJ), Joint Typhoon Warning Center, Pearl Harbor, HI, surveillance support with fixes and or intensity and gale-wind estimates to all United States tropical cyclone warning agencies through analysis of satellite imagery obtained primarily from the DMSP system.
+AFWA support will typically be world-wide, while the JTWC MetSat Operations Flight support focuses on the Indian Ocean and the Central, South, and Northwest Pacific Ocean. - Western Pacific Ocean (north of the equator): JTWC will provide NWS with basic meteorological information, forecasts, and associated prognostic reasoning, concerning location, intensity and forecast movement of tropical cyclones for the Northwest Pacific west of 180°.